 Thirdly, the amount of fighting your party does affects their monetary gains.
 For the purposes of greater realism, money no longer drops from enemies.
 Instead, when Squall passes his exam, he is assigned a certain SeeD Rank, based on his actions during the event.
 This determines the salary he is paid at fixed intervals during the game.
 Avoiding random encounters will steadily drop the Rank (as will getting paid, actually), and thus impair your party’s finances.
 You can improve it by taking Tests, which are 30 series of short questions about the game world and mechanics, available from the main menu.
 Every correctly answered series gives you an extra Rank, but Squall’s level determines the highest series you’re allowed to answer (if he’s level 18, you can only answer series 1 to 18), so if you’re not gaining any levels, your financial supplies will be more difficult to keep up.

 Last, but not least, some places in the game have fixed-level enemies, namely the Island Closest to Heaven and the Island Closest to Hell, which are both brimming with rare magic Draw Points.
 The problem is that the local enemies are always level 100.
 And you DON’T want to face a level 100 Ruby Dragon or Malboro unprepared.
 In fact, your odds against a Malboro at any level are pretty poor–this is the deadliest they’ve ever been in the series up to this point–, so do avoid them whenever possible.
-The problem is that you need some items from them to teach Quistis their Bad Breath attack and, more importantly, to construct Doomtrain, one of the most useful GFs in the game.
+Or you could just equip the Enc-None ability from Diablos, which gets rid of random enemy encounters altogether.
+The problem is that you need some items from Malboros to teach Quistis their Bad Breath attack and, more importantly, to construct Doomtrain, one of the most useful GFs in the game.

 The best way of dealing with Malboros, especially before your characters learn St-Defx4, is to rely on Odin, one of the four non-junctionable GFs in the game.
 He can be obtained via clearing the Centra Ruins (where you can return afterwards to obtain Tonberry as well), and, once subdued, will randomly appear at the beginning of any non-boss battle to dispatch the enemies in one fell swoop with his Zantetsuken attack.
 You can increase his appearance rate by collecting Dead Spirits, but he tends to show up in Malboro encounters pretty consistently anyway.
 If he doesn’t, your best bet is to escape and try again.
 The problem is that the storyline eventually forcibly replaces Odin with Gilgamesh.
 The latter can appear at any time during a battle (including boss battles), but has four attacks at his disposal to pick from randomly, only one of which is Zantetsuken (and one of the other three, Excalipoor, deals ONE point of damage).
 So this is a distinctly lousy tradeoff, and I heartily encourage you to get as much mileage as possible out of Odin before finishing Disc 3.